 Sounds like a lot to do, doesn’t it?
 To some of you it may even sound like complete bullshit.
 No such thing as a perfect day.
 Well, it’s rare, I will agree – but it does happen, so plan it the way you want it and see what happens!

 I suggest doing this exercise with some peace and quite and in a space that makes you feel fab.
 So don’t do it in front of the tv, with the kids screaming, while you’re getting up every 5 minutes to stir the dinner.

 There’s a series of questions you need to ask yourself.
 Answer them all – please.
-You can also grab a download for the exercise here.

 What time do you wake up?